Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Introduction

 In comparison, our evaluation is differentiated by three aspects.
 First, it is very extensive, if not exhaustive.
-We review 32 samplers in detail and mention 8 others.
+We review 33 programs in detail and mention 8 others.
+We emphasize that our review is limited to programs capable of outputting ARGs.
+In particular, pieces of software designed to produce exclusively lower-dimensional objects such as genotype matrices and summary statistics are excluded.
+From that perspective, our work encompasses a broader range of tools than any of the above-listed articles.
 Second, it includes both simulation and inference software (see \cref{simulation-inference}).
 Third, and most importantly, it aims primarily to provide a technical overview of the field for researchers seeking to write their own simulation software.
-It specifically focuses on samplers' performance, usability, and the biological realism of the underlying algorithm.
-As such, it is fundamentally different from the reviews cited above, which are written with the user rather than the programmer in mind.
+It \st{specifically} focuses on performance, usability, and biological realism of the underlying algorithm.
+Specifically, we provide overviews of algorithms, highlight noteworthy innovations, and summarize their relation to other ancestral recombination graph simulation and inference procedures to provide a sense of the current state of the field and its evolution over the last twenty-five years.
+When appropriate, we describe practical aspects of software packages, such as the application programming interface (API), input and output formats, and additional functionalities.
+As such, it is the only review of this kind and fundamentally different from \st{the reviews} those cited above, which are written with the user rather than the programmer in mind.